jborichevskiy/up-and-to-the-right/content/posts/a-proposal.md

 - can we aggregate these to sort of feed (while publishing in our own spaces)

 - are we looking to learn anything from this?

+- when: probably in about a week, may 20 - 27

 ## why?